All ingredients are individually packaged, but our central facility

 If using Italian sausage, remove from casing and do not season.
 Follow same instructions as chicken in Steps 2 and 4

 Halve and peel onion.
 Cut halves into ¼" dice.

-Pat chicken breasts dry and, on a separate cutting board, cut into 1" dice.
-Season with a pinch of salt and pepper.
+Pat diced chicken dry, and season with a pinch of salt and pepper.

 Sear the Chicken

 Place a medium pot over medium-high heat and add 1 tsp. olive oil.
 Add chicken to hot pot and stir occasionally until browned on two sides, 4-6 minutes.

 Transfer to a plate.
 Chicken will finish cooking in a later step.

 Return pot used to sear chicken to medium heat and add 2 tsp. olive oil.

 Add onion and poblano (use less if spice-averse) to hot pot and stir often until vegetables are slightly softened, 3-5 minutes.

 Stir in corn and seasoning rub until combined.